Private Gradient Estimation is Useful for Generative Modeling: Supplementary Material

 Alg.~\ref{alg:sample} is the sampling procedure of generated images.
-Different from traditional Hamiltonian dynamics, benefits from the setting of learning rate in machine learning, we adjust the step size $\lambda$ every fixed number of epochs~(line.~4 in Alg.~\ref{alg:sample}).
+Unlike traditional Hamiltonian dynamics, we adjust the step size $\lambda$ every fixed number of epochs~(line.~4 in Alg.~\ref{alg:sample}).
 This enables faster sampling and does not get trapped in a local optimum.
-Every N rounds of sampling we perform an acceptance-rejection strategy to improve the fidelity and diversity of the generated images~(line.~10-11 in Alg.~\ref{alg:sample}).
+Every N rounds of sampling, we perform an acceptance-rejection strategy to improve the fidelity and diversity of the generated images~(line.~10-11 in Alg.~\ref{alg:sample}).

-\subsection{Proof of Theorem.~\ref{th:dp}}
+\subsection{Proof of Theorem.~1}